Thinning hair uncovered: We reveal the causes of hair loss you may not have heard of before…

 “It’s common that the Anagen (growing) phase in your hair cycle will decrease in length over time, so the hair may become weaker and thinner after each cycle as you get older.”

-This process of switching off the hair follicle is done is determined by your individual genetic programming, which means it cannot currently be prevented or slowed down.
+This process of switching off the hair follicle is determined by your individual genetic programming, which means it cannot currently be prevented or slowed down.

-Our hormones are constantly changing, especially when you’ve gone through a major transformation such as a pregnancy or menopause.
-The change in hormones in your body after giving birth can lead to changes in your hair cycle but we recommend that you visit a medical professional for a clear diagnosis.
+Recently noticed hair thinning?
+Women’s hormones are constantly changing and especially so after major transformations such as a pregnancy or the menopause.
+The change in hormones in your body after giving birth can lead to changes in your hair cycle but we recommend that you visit a medical professional for a clear diagnosis on your individual situation.